EliHood/similar-qeddit-service/deployment/README.md

 - You can modify the list of required env variables here: `./config/validate.sh`.
 This way you'll be notified if some env variable is expected by the deployment, but missing on running the deployment.

+## What CI do during deployment

+- It builds the Docker images and pushes it to the repo at Docker Hub.
+- Then it connects to the VM via SSH and pulls the latest image of specified branch from Docker Hub.
+- Then it restarts the containers.
+- Then it waits for the application to be available by polling the health-check endpoint.

 ## Setting up GitHub actions

 You need to provide following environment variables to the GitHub actions job: